nat-n/homebrew-poethepoet/README.md

 # homebrew-poethepoet

+To install [Poe the Poet](https://github.com/nat-n/poethepoet) using Homebrew:

+    brew tap nat-n/poethepoet
+    brew install nat-n/poethepoet/poethepoet

+You can confirm that the install worked using:

+    $ poe --version
-Poe the Poet formula for Homebrew
+    Poe the Poet - version: 0.0.0